 he/she is removed from office by ordinary resolution (special notice having been given) in pursuance of section 168 of the Companies Act;

-he/she is absent (without good reason, in the opinion of the Board) from more than three consecutive meetings of the Board - but only if the Board resolves to remove him/her from office.
+he/she is absent (without good reason, in the opinion of the Board) from more than three consecutive meetings of the Board.

 If a Trustee is convicted of fraud or other crime involving dishonesty or misappropriation of funds or if s/he is considered to be disqualified from acting as Trustee under the Company Directors Disqualification Act 1986 (or any subsequent legislation) as outlined in the preceding article, and shall be he or she must notify the Union as soon as reasonably practicable.